Bilal-svg/Identicon-Generator-In-Elixir/README.md

 # Identicon

--	An identicon generating application.
+-	An identicon generating application just like identicon in github.
 -	Identicon will be generated based on the name entered by the user.
 -	Same Identicon will be generated for the same name every time.
 -	This is built using Elixir.
 Leveraging concept of Pattern Matching and Pipe Operator.